- 1 Virginia Online Poker for Real Money Becomes Legal

 Virginia has dovish approach towards charity games, but the state hasn’t included poker as one of the games that can be played for charity, leaving the segment illegal in the state.

 The lack of proper venues and legal backing has left the issue in a limbo.
 Officially, VA will pursue any business that attempts to run card rooms.
 There have been attempts to introduce poker as “a game of skill” as previously mentioned.
 In 2011, Sen. J. Chapman Petersenintroduced SB 849 hoping to stilt popular opinion in favor of poker, but the move failed.

 Meanwhile, poker at home is a very acceptable activity and isn’t punishable by law.
 The only time when authorities may step in is if the hosts take a rake, which means they are unofficially running a poker business.

 The Future of Gambling in Virginia

 A comment was previously made by Senator Richard Salslaw stating that it would probably take all the states to approve of online poker before Virginia follows suit.
-So, chances are that there will not likely be any activity regarding the activity anytime soon but you can still enjoy offshore poker sites.
+Sen. Salslaw’s comment hit a bull’s eye and Virginia is now well on its way to legalize online poker and gambling.